-There are several ways for your pet to have a fighting chance to be homeward bound, should he become lost.
+There are several ways for your pet to have a fighting chance to be homeward bound, should it become lost.

 Identification Collar Tags

 Many online database services allow you to register collar tag number, USB, tattoo or microchip information.
-These systems can be accessed from any computer, and track down your lost puppy information no matter how far he’s roamed.
+These systems can be accessed from any computer, and track down your lost puppy information no matter how far they have roamed.